 Migrating both essential and useless modules can extend the migration time.
 Hence, wasting our money.

-For all of the reasons above, you should thoroughly review your existing list of Magento 1 extensions, figuring out which one is dispensable to your store and which one should be disposed of, before seeking the replacements Magento 2.
+For all of the reasons above, you should thoroughly review your existing list of Magento 1 extensions, figuring out which one is dispensable to your store and which one should be disposed of, before seeking the replacement Magento 2.

 3. Found A Magento Agency That You Can Trust